shodanwashere/IoTDevice/README.md

 This project uses Maven to build and is implemented using aggregation (multi-modules).
 Building is fairly simple:

 ```
-$ mvn clean package
+$ mvn package
 ```

-Once that is done, you will find the project's jar files inside the `iot-device/target` and `iot-server/target` directories.
+Once that is done, you will find the project's jar files inside the `target` directory.

 ## Using
 ### `iot-server`